nuxeo/doc.nuxeo.com-content/src/admindoc/setup/elasticsearch-setup.md

 ### Viewing Indexed Terms for Document Field

-This can be done using a customized Luke tool and looking at the Lucene index level, or you can use the aggregates:
+This can be done using a customized Luke tool and looking at the Lucene index level, or you can use the aggregates and retrieve the first 1000 tokens:

 ```bash
 # view indexed tokens for dc:title.fulltext of document 3d50118c-7472-4e99-9cc9-321deb4fe053